 How do existing radiators and underfloor heating work together?

 Underfloor heating and radiators are regularly used together.
-Many of our customers have installed underfloor heating on the ground floor and radiators on the upper floors, and vice versa.
+Underfloor heating systems that are retrofitted into rooms outsell new full installations by far.
+Many of our customers have retro-fitted underfloor heating on the ground floor and radiators on the upper floors, and vice versa.

-Keeping your existing radiators in upstairs rooms is certainly a cost efficient alternative.
-Your existing boiler (if suitable) should provide hot water for both heating systems, as well as hot water for showers, baths etc.
+Keeping your existing radiators in upstairs rooms is certainly a proven cost-efficient alternative.
+Your existing boiler (if suitable) should provide hot water for both your underfloor and conventional heating systems.
+It should also be able to provide enough hot water for showers and baths, dishwashers etc.

-The diagram shows an outline of a four circuit underfloor system connected to an existing heating system.
+The diagram above shows an outline of a four-circuit underfloor system that connects to your existing radiators and heating system.

-- Circuit 1.
-A hot water circuit from the boiler goes directly to the radiator system and returns to the boiler.
+Circuit 1.
+Is a hot water circuit from the boiler.
+It goes directly to the existing radiator system and then returns to the boiler.

-- Circuit 2.
-The hot water cylinder is fed directly and returns to the boiler.
+Circuit 2.
+Is a second hot water circuit to an existing cylinder.
+This is fed directly and then returned back to the boiler.